gaultier/blog/making_my_debug_build_run_100_times_faster.md

 That was a fun deep dive about performance, SIMD, and a deprecated hash algorithm that is still in use in many applications (e.g. Git).

 What I have learned is that Address Sanitizer really likes SIMD code because it reduces significantly the runtime checks it has to do, and thus the performance impact is greatly reduced.
+It is often recommended to do fuzzing with Address Sanitizer on, so performance matters here.

 SIMD code is like a math puzzle, it's weird and fun.
 I'm happy that I finally had my first real contact with it.
 It has the useful property to have a very stable performance across runs.